Welcome to the Psychology of Women

 What Do I Do First?

-To access the course syllabus for the winter term, click here.
+To access the course syllabus for the summer term, click here.

 To access the course syllabus for the spring term, click here.

 Lips, Hilary.
 (2017) A New Psychology of Women: Gender, Culture, and Ethnicity (Third Edition or later).
 ISBN 10: 1-4786-3188-0